hal/halos-proxy/README.md

 # halOS Proxy

 halOS stands for HAL on OpenShift.
-It's a special [HAL](https://hal.github.io/) edition for WildFly instances managed by the  [WildFly operator](https://github.com/wildfly/wildfly-operator) and running on OpenShift.
+It's a special [HAL](https://hal.github.io/) edition for WildFly instances running on OpenShift.

 ## Architecture